Git - Move Recent Commits To A Branch

 Today I will show you how to perform the following change to your git repository:

 You may need to do this if you created a new branch, but forgot to switch to it before subsequently making your commits to master instead.

-# Create the new branch git branch myNewBranch # Move master back by 3 commits git reset --hard HEAD~3 # Switch to this new branch git checkout newbranch
+# Create the branch you want the changes in. git branch myNewBranch # Move master back by 3 commits git reset --hard HEAD~3 # Switch to this new branch git checkout myNewBranch

 Extra Steps For Gitlab Users

 If you are using Github, the previous command should have succeeded and your all done.
 In my case, because I am resetting master on a Gitlab server, this was rejected with the following message:

 ! [rejected] master -> master (non-fast-forward) error: failed to push some refs to 'firstname.lastname@example.org:Page/package-xxx-xx.git' hint: Updates were rejected because the tip of your current branch is behind hint: its remote counterpart.
 Integrate the remote changes (e.g. hint: 'git pull ...') before pushing again. hint: See the 'Note about fast-forwards' in 'git push --help' for details.

 This was easy enough to fix.
 Master branches are marked as "protected" by default.
 Simply unprotect them before running your force push again and then re-protect the branch.